 What Can Lead to Child Pornography Charges in St. Charles, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around St. Charles, MO.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.
+While there might be prevalent stereotypes, child pornography charges come up in all walks of life in and around St. Charles, MO.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.

-According to RSMo § 573.037, an individual is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor under 18 years of age or obscene material portraying what seems to be a minor under 18 years old.
+As per RSMo § 573.037, an individual commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor under 18 years of age or obscene material portraying what seems to be a minor less than 18 years old.

 A few examples of specific child pornography charges in the St. Charles, MO area are: